Tap…tap…tap

 The bartender nodded once and turned away.

-She watched him work—nothing flashy, nothing showy.
-He pulled a slim bottle from the shelf, the label scuffed from the many uses and poured a measured shot into a metal shaker.
-The bartender then reached for a another bottle sitting on the prep counter, its cap barely visible to her.
-A dark syrup followed shortly after, hitting the steel with a low tap.
+He pulled a slim bottle from the shelf, its label scuffed from heavy use and poured a measured shot into a metal shaker.
+Then he reached for another bottle resting on the prep counter, its cap barely visible from where she sat.
+A dark syrup followed soon after, tapping softly against the steel.

 He tossed in a handful of ice cubes that clattered sharply, then snapped the shaker shut.